Raigyo/nest-js-todo/README.md

 ### Pipes ~

+A pipe is a class annotated with the @Injectable() decorator, which implements the PipeTransform interface.

 Pipes have two typical use cases:

 - transformation: transform input data to the desired form (e.g., from string to integer)
 - validation: evaluate input data and if valid, simply pass it through unchanged; otherwise, throw an exception when the data is incorrect

+Pipes are only used for validation or object transformation and as such immediately return successes (with the possibly transformed object) or throw errors about why the transformation/validation failed.

+They can only be used during Request process.

 `nest g pi <mypipe>`